 4. Third Party Apps and Google Add-ons

-The apps available in G Suite are powerful and free to use, which explains their popularity, but they can also be made even more useful with the help of third-party apps and add-ons.
+The apps available in G Suite are powerful and free to use, which explains their popularity, but they can also be made even more useful with the help of third-party apps and Google Add-ons.

 These are apps and browser plugins that are not developed by Google but that can integrate with the official Google apps and provide extra functionality to improve productivity and collaboration.

-Third-party apps can be very useful but they also introduce new security risks into the normal use of G Suite.
+Third-party apps can be very useful but they also introduce new security risks into the normal use of G Suite, and G Suite administrators need to tackle these problems for data loss and data leak prevention.
 In order to function, the apps request various permissions to your Google account, which may include the ability to edit or delete data, send emails on your behalf and other potentially risky actions.